 West Virginia counties administer and collect property taxes.
-West Virginia real and personal property tax records are managed by the County Assessor in each county.
+West Virginia real and personal property tax records are managed by the county assessor in each county.

 Property is assessed according to its use, location and value as of July 1.
-All property is reappraised every three years; annual adjustments are made to assessments for property with a change of value.
+All property is reappraised every 3 years; annual adjustments are made to assessments for property with a change of value.